jacky-lee/r1-connect-demo-Android/README.md

 ####Configuring your App for GCM
 ######Obtain an API key from Google
 In order to use RadiumOne Connect with your application you will need an API key from Google.
-We will summarize those steps here, but for more info on this process please visit “GCM Getting Started” here.
+We will summarize those steps here, but for more info on this process please visit “GCM Getting Started” at http://developer.android.com/google/gcm/gs.html

 1. Create a Google API project in Google APIs Console (take note of your project number which is the value after #project: it will be used later as your GCM sender ID)

 // TODO Insert a screenshot image